Kate Jackson (fighter)

-Kate Jackson (born 13 August 1986) is a British retired mixed martial artist, most notable for fighting for Bellator MMA, where she challenged for the promotion's flyweight championship, and on The Ultimate Fighter 23, losing to eventual TUF 23 winner Tatiana Suarez.
+Kate Jackson is a British retired mixed martial artist, most notable for fighting for Bellator MMA, where she challenged for the promotion's flyweight championship, and on The Ultimate Fighter 23, losing to eventual TUF 23 winner Tatiana Suarez.

 Background

 Having done karate since 2001 and judo from 2002 since the age of 15, Jackson kept going with whatever martial arts she could find at university, be it traditional jiujitsu, kickboxing and occasional BJJ classes.
 She found an MMA gym, Koncept, in Newquay Cornwall in 2008, and that’s when her interest and future career in MMA started.

 Mixed martial arts career

 Early career

 Jackson made her MMA debut on 10 May 2009, earning a TKO victory over Kate Rennie.
 She would win four of her first five professional fights, before suffering her second career loss against future UFC women's strawweight champion Joanna Jedrzejczyk.

 The Ultimate Fighter 23

 Competing at strawweight, Jackson appeared on the 23rd season of The Ultimate Fighter in 2016, where she was a member of Team Gadelha, coached by Claudia Gadelha.
 In an interesting coincidence, the coach of the opposing team was Joanna Jedrzejczyk, against whom Jackson had previously competed.

 Jackson defeated Irene Cabello by TKO to gain entry into the TUF house.
 She defeated Ashley Yoder via unanimous decision to advance to the semifinal round.
 There, Jackson was defeated by Tatiana Suarez by submission.